OutlierVentures/ANVIL/README.md

 receive_data(channel)
 ```

 ## Debugging

 Error: `indy.error.IndyError: ErrorCode.CommonInvalidStructure` or `indy.error.IndyError: ErrorCode.DidAlreadyExistsError`

 Fix:`rm ~/.indy_client` and re-run.

 Nonces should be fully numeric for Hyperledger Indy.
 This is a common cause of the `CommonInvalidStructure` error (code 113).
+There is an Indy-compatible nonce generator in the `sovrin/utilities` module.

-Indy failures may be due to missing environment variables, see install.sh for variables.
+Indy failures may be due to missing environment variables, see install.sh for which ones have been modified.
 These may need to be set in `.bashrc` (non-login interactive shells) instead of `.bash_profile`.

 Both the Prover and Verifier should have `data_model.json`. *ASK FETCH!!
 VERIFIER-SIDE: WHY DO I NEED THE DATA MODEL OF THE SERVICES I AM SEARCHING FOR (USED TO STRUCTURE QUERY)?
 I CAN'T POSSIBLY KNOW THE DATA MODEL BEFORE I HAVE PURCHASED THE SERVICE.*

 On a proof reply (creating a proof), the requested attributes field is what will be revealed.

 Schema versions must be floats to be compatible with Sovrin.